From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

 (c) \textbf{Agents}: Black-box jailbreak attacks against intelligent agents exploit their task execution dynamics, manipulating the decision-making process through iterative interactions, environment manipulation, and task decomposition.
 Adversaries craft specific task inputs that gradually lead agents astray or exploit vulnerabilities in tool invocation and API interactions to covertly bypass security mechanisms.
-Nakash et al. \cite{nakash2024breaking} demonstrate that when a user requests an agent to fix bugs on a website, the agent, upon reading related GitHub issues, becomes influenced by indirect prompt injection and “foot-in-the-door” interference.
-These subtle injections gradually infiltrate the agent’s decision process, prompting it to execute attacker-defined instructions.
-Consequently, the agent performs not only seemingly benign tasks (e.g., computing 2 + 4) but also inadvertently executes malicious commands such as sending admin credentials to the attacker.
+Nakash et al. \cite{nakash2024breaking} show that when an agent is asked to fix bugs on a website, it can be influenced by indirect prompt injections and “foot-in-the-door" interference.
+These subtle injections gradually affect the agent's decision process, leading it to execute attacker-defined instructions.
+As a result, the agent may perform not only harmless tasks (e.g., computing 2 + 4) but also malicious actions, such as sending admin credentials to the attacker.